How to save money from salary

 2. Track your expenses

-For example, your water, electricity and gas bills are not something you want, but rather something that you need to live.
+For example, your water, electricity, and gas bills are not something you want, but rather something that you need to live.
 On the other hand, expensive dinners out and random purchases are often something you buy because you want them.

-By putting your monthly expenses into these two columns, you’ll be able to identify where you can save money rather than splashing the cash on unnecessary items.
+By putting your monthly expenses into these two columns, you’ll be able to pinpoint areas where you can save money rather than splashing the cash on unnecessary items.
 You can do this yourself by using something as simple as a pen and paper, or by downloading an app designed to do it all for you.

-3. Create your budget
+3. Create a budget

 4. Spot where you can save

-5. Saving vs. paying off debt
+5. Pay off existing debt

 6. Avoid impulse spending